 These models are fit using structural equation models, using maximum likelihood estimation and offering the missing data handling and flexibility afforded by SEM.
 This package will reshape your data, specify the model properly, and fit it with

 This package assumes your data are in long format, with each row representing a single observation of a single participant.
 Contrast this with wide format in which each row contains all observations of a single participant.
-Better compatibility with wide data will be implemented in a future release, but in the meantime you may use the
+For help on converting data from wide to long format, check out the tutorial that accompanies the

 First we load the package and the